PiotrJagielny/MyCardGame/README.md

 To store users decks i used PostgreSQL and JPA/Hibernate. <br>

 ## Rules
-Game consists of 3 rounds, player who wins 2 rounds wins.
+Game consists of 3 rounds, player who wins 2 rounds wins game.
 When both players end round, one with more points on board wins round. <br>
 For every won round a crown appears in the middle of board. <br>
 In each move, a player can either play card or end round.<br>